sph-mn/sace/readme.md

 output:
 ~~~
-system is scalable and reliable.
+the system is scalable and reliable.
-system output can be json or xml.
+the system output can be json or xml.
 api can be either v1 or v2.
 exactly 1 resource that the admin owns is required.
 feature flag is set if and only if mode is enabled.
+if database connection is down then handler retries.
-if database connection fails then handler retries else handler aborts.
+if database connection is down then handler logs.
-if database connection fails then handler logs else handler aborts.
+if database connection is not down then handler aborts.
 which user has an active session?
 which user is inactive?
 ~~~